Alcohol use treatment

 - Beyond Hangover: Understanding alcohol's impact on your health

 How do I get help?

 If you are enrolled in Apple Health

-- Contact the behavioral health organization (BHO) in your area for a treatment provider.
+- Contact your managed care organization (MCO) for a treatment provider.

 Use the Alcohol Treatment Navigator to assist you in the search for treatment that is right for you.

 If you are not enrolled in Apple Health